nicohlr/ipychart/docs/docs/user_guide/pandas.md

 You can find here all the methods of the *ChartDataFrame* class, each one corresponding to a type of chart.
 Each method returns a *Chart* object, i.e. an instance of the *Chart* class of ipychart package.

 All methods have two parameters in common: `dataset_options` and `options`.
 The `dataset_options` parameter allows you to set the options for each dataset, as with the *Chart* class.
 If you don't use the `hue` parameter, the chart will have only one dataset and you will have to pass a dictionary.
-Otherwise, the Chart will have N datasets (each one corresponding to a distinct value of the column selected in the `hue` parameter) and you must pass a list of dict.
+Otherwise, the Chart will have N datasets (each one corresponding to a distinct value of the column selected in the `hue` parameter) and you must pass a list of dictionaries.
 In the same way, you can use the `options` parameter to customize the Chart, like when you use the *Chart* class.

 ### Count